ssbanerjee/RQG-Notes/content/Brao'Drana Reborn/Campaign/Locations/Skeide.md

 Houses the famous tavern, the [[Thorn & Petal]].
 Has a shopping street called [Makers Row], making up the majority of the town.
-Just outside of town, there is a large tower called [[Temple of the Nine]].
+Just outside of town, there is a large tower called [[Temple of The Nine]].

 #Campaign/locations